 E. Summary and Conclusions

 The LCFS is in the initial stage of implementation, and only limited data have been reported under the LCFS reporting tool.
-Nonetheless, the data that have been reported to date strongly suggest that regulated parties are able to meet the targets at this point.
+Nonetheless, the data that have been reported to date strongly suggest, in staff’s opinion, that regulated parties are able to meet the targets at this point.
 The reported data also indicate that almost twice as many credits are being generated than are being expended.
 The information presented in this chapter, including analysis of the illustrative scenario results, suggests that many viable paths exist to attain compliance with the carbon intensity standards through 2020.
 The actual fuel mix that regulated parties would use is difficult to predict.
 But, the scenarios show that various means exist to meet compliance.

 Panel discussions around regulated parties and the targets of the LCFS were robust and included not only a discussion of what activity has been reported thus far, but the state of both new technologies and investments in those technologies.
 With the variety of panelists participating in the conversation, many different viewpoints were heard.
-Traditional fuel providers generally expressed belief that there were not enough low carbon fuels available to meet near-term goals, while biofuel providers generally expressed belief that there was opportunity to generate credits using fuels that are currently available, especially if the use of these fuels is expanded.
+Traditional fuel providers generally expressed belief that there were not enough low carbon fuels available to meet mid to long term goals, while biofuel providers generally expressed belief that there was opportunity to generate credits using fuels that are currently available, especially if the use of these fuels is expanded.
 There were also several panel members who provide fuels that are banking credits in the system.

-Many panelists have suggested that ARB evaluate a flexible compliance mechanism for regulated parties in the event that they may not be able to meet the targets due to a potential temporary future shortage in credits or supply of complying fuels.
-In consideration of this suggestion, staff determined that including an flexible compliance mechanism in the program is not appropriate at this time, but merits further evaluation.
+Many panelists have suggested that ARB evaluate processes by which targets or compliance schedules would be altered in the event of chronic shortages of low CI fuel– and/or a flexible compliance mechanism for regulated parties in the event that they may not be able to meet the targets due to a potential temporary future shortage in credits or supply of complying fuels.
+In consideration of this suggestion, staff determined that including a process to determine when or how compliance targets of schedules would be adjusted – or an flexible compliance mechanism in the program is not appropriate at this time, but merits further evaluation.

 One of the goals for the upcoming December 2011 rulemaking is to help make credits more accessible in the marketplace.
 The upcoming proposed amendments would help establish a favorable market-trading framework that, in turn, should help make these credits more accessible for purchase by regulated parties who may need such credits to meet their obligations.